 Liable Parties in a Car Accident Case

-In many cases, the matter of who is at fault for causing a car accident is quite clear since it is very often another driver that caused the accident.
-However, those that can be held liable for the car accidents that cause severe injuries are not limited to just other drivers.
-In fact, there can be multiple parties at once that contributed negligence that helped cause a car accident to occur and injure someone severely.
+In many cases, the matter of who is at fault for causing a car accident is quite clear since another driver very often caused the accident.
+However, you can hold more than just other drivers liable for the car accidents that cause you severe injuries.
+In fact, multiple parties can cause a car accident to occur and injure someone severely.

 Companies That Own the Vehicle

-In some situations, the vehicle that caused the accident may be owned and operated by a certain company and the vehicle was being driven by one of their employees.
-The negligent actions of the company’s employee can make them liable in a claim.
-This is the case because of vicarious liability which essentially means that someone can be held accountable for the actions of someone else typically when the person has a responsibility of control of the one party because of some amount of control they have over them which in this case would be the employer-employee relationship.
-Vicarious liability may also be known as respondeat superior.
+In some situations, a certain company may own and operate the vehicle that caused the accident and one of their employees drove the vehicle .
+The negligent actions of the company’s employee can make it liable in a claim.
+This is the case because of vicarious liability, which essentially means that victims can hold someone accountable for the actions of someone else.

 Government Liability for Road Hazards

-Roads are not always kept up to safe conditions which can cause car accidents.
-One car may crash into another because a driver loses control but a road hazard could contribute to the accident which can make whoever is responsible for maintaining the road liable.
-The state or federal government may be responsible for maintaining a road to safe driving conditions and can occasionally be negligent in this endeavor by failing to remove dangerous debris after given ample time, filling in dangerous holes in the road, or
+Roads are not always kept up to safe conditions that can cause car accidents.
+One car may crash into another because a driver loses control but a road hazard could contribute to the accident, which can make whomever is responsible for maintaining the road liable.
+The state or federal government may bear responsibility for safely maintaining a road and can occasionally fail in this duty by not removing dangerous debris after given ample time or filling in dangerous holes in the road.

-Call a North Miami Beach Car Accident Attorney Today for a Free Legal Consultation and Initial Case Evaluation
+Call Our North Miami Beach Car Accident Attorney Today for a Free Legal Consultation and Initial Case Evaluation

-Car accidents in South Florida often take place at high rates of speed and produce serious injuries.
-If you were injured in a car accident that someone else’s carelessness or negligence caused, you need skilled legal representation from Sibley Dolman on your side.
-To schedule a free consultation and case evaluation with a North Miami Beach car accident attorney, please call us at (305) 676-8154 or contact us online today.
+Car accidents in North Miami Beach often take place at high rates of speed and produce serious injuries.
+If you were injured in a car accident that someone else’s carelessness or negligence caused, you need skilled legal representation from the North Miami Beach car accident lawyers at the Dolman Law Group and Sibley Dolman on your side.

 1820 NE 163rd St #306,